Max Cooper (music producer): Music

 In September 2014, Cooper launched his debut audiovisual show Emergence at the Decibel Festival in Seattle.
 Performed entirely live and solo, it is a one-man show that ties together his scientific, experimental, musical and visual interests in a single conceptual festival artwork and is on tour in Europe.

 In early December 2014, Cooper released his follow-up to Human, the "Kindred EP" featuring singer Kathrin deBoer from trip-hop band Belleruche and remixes from David August and Throwing Snow.
 The EP features Cooper's experiments with the sansula instrument and the polyphonic analogue Prophet 08 synth and was described by Fact as a "gorgeous slice of electronica".
 During the summer before the Kindred release, Cooper released "Tileyard Improvisations Vol. 1", a collaboration fusing jazz and electronica.

 Max Cooper released his second collaboration with classically trained pianist Tom Hodge, "Artefact" as well as a remix EP of the same name.
 The music combines piano music with electronica and glitch and was inspired in part by an excursion Cooper made to the Teotihuacan pyramids in Mexico.

 Glassforms, a collaboration between Cooper and Bruce Brubaker, featuring the work of Philip Glass, was released 5 June 2020.
 According to Cooper, "It was a refreshing process coming from my usual approach of mousing around music projects, building things in tiny iterations at a time, and it fed into my solo project techniques a lot as well."

+In September 2024, Cooper released The Sun In A Box with a video animation generated using morphogenesis techniques by the digital artist Andy Lomas.

 Live performance

-Cooper has gained an international reputation as a leading electronic composer for both his unique sound and immersive audio- visual live shows.
+Cooper has gained an international reputation as a leading electronic composer for both his unique sound and immersive audio-visual live shows.

 Cooper has performed at numerous festivals, including Glastonbury Festival, Fuji Rock Festival, Bestival, Latitude Festival, Awakenings Festival, MUTEK, Amsterdam Dance Event and Decibel Festival.
 He has also performed live with artists such as Echaskech and Baltimoroder.